prmr/SoftwareDesign/modules/Module-01.md

 * **Global Scope**: Class variables (a.k.a. static fields) denoted as `public` can be accessed by any other part of the program, and are said to be *global*.
 Similarly, instance variables (a.k.a. non-static fields) denoted as `public` can be accessed by any part of the program that transitively has a reference to the corresponding instance.
 These are also considered to be in the global scope.
 Ideally very few elements should be in the global scope, if any.

-* **Object Scope**: Instance variables (a.k.a. non-static fields) denoted as `private` can (only) be accessed by methods that take the same instance as implicit parameter (i.e., methods on the same object).
+* **Object Scope**: Instance variables (a.k.a. non-static fields) denoted as `private` can (only) be accessed by methods that take the same instance as implicit parameters (i.e., methods on the same object).
 These are considered to be in the object scope.
 The "object scope" is a useful concept for design, especially when considering the problem of escaping references (see below).
 However, the concept of an object scope is not supported by the Java language, which has a strictly static view of scopes.
 In Java, instances variables ("fields") are placed in the *class scope*, which approximates the idea of the object scope, but provides additional flexibility when implementing things like copy constructors (or the `equals` method, something we will see later).
 Consider the code below:

 ```
 public class Card